Lou Barlow

 Louis Knox Barlow (born July 17, 1966) is an American alternative rock musician and songwriter.
 A founding member of the groups Dinosaur Jr., Sebadoh and The Folk Implosion, Barlow is credited with helping to pioneer the lo-fi style of rock music in the late 1980s and early 1990s.
 His first band, which was formed in Amherst, Massachusetts, was Deep Wound.

+Barlow has released four solo albums.

+Early life

-Barlow was born in Dayton, Ohio, and raised in Jackson, Michigan, and Westfield, Massachusetts.
+Barlow was born in Dayton, Ohio on July 17, 1966, and raised in Jackson, Michigan, and Westfield, Massachusetts.

-Barlow has released four solo albums, the latest of which is the May 28, 2021 release Reason to Live.

 Dinosaur Jr.

 Barlow attended high school in Westfield, Massachusetts, where he met Scott Helland.
 The two formed the Massachusetts-based hardcore punk band Deep Wound.
 J Mascis joined the band after answering their ad for a "drummer wanted to play really fast".
 After becoming disillusioned with the constraints of hardcore, Deep Wound broke up in 1984.
 Mascis and Barlow reunited that year to form Dinosaur, later Dinosaur Jr. Mascis and Barlow had personality conflicts throughout Dinosaur Jr.'s early existence, and after the 1988 release of their third album, Bug, and the initial supporting tour, Barlow was kicked out of the band.